hargunoberoi/neogpt/notes.md

 I think this is a stellar idea (if I can pull it off that is)

 First, let's rearrange the model so as to be able to load the weights from huggingface.

+[2025-06-02 14:34:17]

+The weight tieing is a stellar idea.
+Basically you save 30% in model size just by correctly identifying that embeddings and model outputs are basically the same idea, i.e taking tokens and getting rich representations from them.

+I get it.